 My Name is Mallory Arbour.

-I’m a highly organised, self-motivated writer with ten years of media experience, specialising in digital content with a keen interest in pop culture entertainment.
-I have a diploma in Professional Writing and Editing and am currently completing a Bachelor of Communication (Journalism).
+I’m a highly organised, self-motivated writer with over ten years of media experience, specialising in digital content with a keen interest in pop culture entertainment.
+I have a diploma in Professional Writing and Editing and a Bachelor of Communication (Journalism) from Deakin University.

-I have interviewed some of the biggest local and international stars including television stars, award-winning musicians, theatre performers, comedians, bloggers and entertainers.
-Last year, I was personally chosen as one of four journalists to interview legendary US music producer Shelby J.
+I have interviewed some of the biggest local and international stars including film and television actors, award-winning musicians, musical theatre performers, comedians, bloggers and entertainers.
+In 2018, I was personally chosen as one of four Victorian journalists to interview legendary US music producer Shelby J.

-I have attended various media calls, events, red carpets, concerts and festivals, and pop culture conventions as a media representative.
-My photography and videography has been shared by Jon Stevens, Billy Ray Cyrus, Anthony Warlow and more, as well as being featured on Channel 7’s The Morning Show.
+I have attended various media calls, red carpets, concerts, festivals and pop culture conventions as a media representative.
+My photography and videography was featured on Channel 7’s The Morning Show and has been shared by Jon Stevens, Billy Ray Cyrus, Anthony Warlow and more.

-I predominately publish on the AU Review, but have written for AU Arts and AU Abroad.
-Previously, I have designed for numerous Victorian print publications including The Herald Sun, Geelong Advertiser, Sunraysia Daily, The MX and more.
+I predominately publish on Countrytown (established 2020) and the AU Review, but have written for AU Arts and AU Abroad.
+I have previously designed for numerous Victorian print publications including The Herald Sun, Geelong Advertiser, Sunraysia Daily, The MX and more.

 “Mallory is an enthusiastic music and entertainment writer, always willing to lend an ear and explore a new artist or proposition.
 She is a pleasure to work with, passionate and original, and we place great value on our relationship with Mallory as a writer/reviewer.” — Nicole Hart, Revolutions Per Minute